ronaldbosma/apimp/README.md

 ```

 Each policy expression method must:
-- have a single parameter of type `IPolicyContext` with name `context`
+- have a single parameter of type `IProxyRequestContext` with name `context`
 - have a return type
 - be static